MPietzke/MS-tools/Tracefinder_db_export/readme.md

-## Tracefinder database import
+## Tracefinder database export
-This R-script exports the edit dataset back to a Tracefinder compound database taht can be re-imported with the updated informations.
+This R-script is the equivalent to the Tracefinder database importer and exports the edited dataset back to a Tracefinder compound database file that can be re-imported with the updated informations.

 ### required packages
 - tidyverse